sbourdelin/linux/Documentation/admin-guide/cgroup-v2.rst

 CPU
 ---

-The "cpu" controllers regulates distribution of CPU cycles.
+The "cpu" controller regulates distribution of CPU cycles.
 This controller implements weight and absolute bandwidth limit models for normal scheduling policy and absolute bandwidth allocation model for realtime scheduling policy.
+The cpu controller is bypassable.

 WARNING: cgroup2 doesn't yet support control of realtime processes and the cpu controller can only be enabled when all RT processes are in the root cgroup.
-Be aware that system management software may already have placed RT processes into nonroot cgroups during the system boot process, and these processes may need to be moved to the root cgroup before the cpu controller can be enabled.
+Be aware that system management software may already have placed RT processes into nonroot cgroups during the system boot process, and these processes may need to be moved to the root cgroup before the cpu controller can be enabled unless bypass mode is used in those non-root cgroups.

 CPU Interface Files